 Children in Puffin, Swift and Wren classes are provided with fruit every day as part of the National Fruit Scheme.

 Research shows that our brains need water to stay active and alert.
-All children are encouraged to bring water into school daily, in a spillproof plastic bottle that they can take home at night to rinse and refill.
+All children are encouraged to bring only water into school daily, in a spill proof plastic bottle that they can take home at night to rinse and refill.

 'If your child has a food allergy or intolerance and meets our qualifying criteria, then we have a range of delicious and nutritious menus designed especially for your child’s medical requirement.'

 HCL have an on-line account system for parent of children with special dietary considerations.
 Before you apply, you will need at hand: